FirstHR

 Licensing and background checks come with the territory

 Banking roles carry licensing and screening requirements that generic templates leave out.
-Mortgage loan officers must be licensed and registered through the Nationwide Multistate Licensing System, the NMLS, and must complete pre-licensing and continuing education, so the posting should state the license as a requirement or a condition of hire.
+Most branch banker roles need no individual credential, but the boundary matters: the moment someone takes a residential mortgage application, or offers or negotiates terms for compensation, that person must be registered in the Nationwide Multistate Licensing System, the NMLS, at a federally insured depository institution, or state licensed at a non-depository lender.
+Say in the posting which side of the line the job sits on, because a banker who refers lending requests to an originator needs nothing, and one who takes applications cannot start until the credential is in place.
 Across banking roles, a background check is standard and a credit check is common, because employees handle money and sensitive financial data, and federal banking law restricts hiring people with certain disqualifying convictions.
 State the licensing, background, and credit-check expectations in the posting so candidates know what to expect, and build verification into your hiring process rather than discovering a problem after an offer.
 This is general information, not legal advice.

 Pay-transparency laws may require a salary range in the posting